DigiWorm0/AUModpackTools/README.md

 4. See [Configuration]()

 ## Configuration
 Most configuration is done by editing the config file located in `BepInEx/config/com.DigiWorm.AUModpackTools.cfg`.
 Each option can be modified to fit the needs of your modpack.
 See an option we don't have?
-Submit an [issue](https://github.com/DigiWorm0/AUModpackTools/issues/new).
+Submit an [issue](https://github.com/Wael1231/AUModpackTools/issues/new).

 **Banner:** Adds a banner located on the main menu screen.
 A default image is included in `BepInEx/plugins/banner.png`.\
 **Discord:** Adds a discord link to the main menu screen.
 Opens the link in a new browser tab.\
+**Github:** Adds a github link to the main menu screen. open the link in a new browser tab.\
 **Twitch:** Adds a twitch link to the main menu screen.
 Opens the link in a new browser tab.\
 **Popup:** Launches a small popup in-game on start.
 Can be used for announcements or other information.